Dissertation and thesis support

 - Talk with your dissertation or research project supervisor.

-Not everybody has to do a dissertation or research project at undergraduate level, but a Masters degree usually has some sort of extended individual project.
-If you have done a project like this before, there are some differences from undergraduate level, not least a longer word count (between 12,000 and 20,000 words).
-The structure is much the same as an undergraduate dissertation, but you will be expected to investigate your topic in greater detail, and develop your research methodology skills further.
+A masters degree usually has some sort of extended individual project.
+It typically involves a high word count (between 12,000 and 20,000 words).
+The structure is similar to an undergraduate dissertation, but you will be expected to investigate your topic in greater detail, and develop your research methodology skills further.
+The following resources will help you get started.

 - Biggam, J., 2015.
 Succeeding with your master's dissertation: a step-by-step handbook.
 3rd ed.
 Maidenhead: McGraw Hill.